Tom-PIT/Connected.Docs/en/Supply/Documents/Inquiries.md

 Documents move through several possible states during their lifecycle:

 - **Draft** – The inquiry is not yet published.
 All fields can be edited freely.
-- **Commited** – The inquiry has been published.
+- **Committed** – The inquiry has been published.
 It cannot be deleted or freely modified.
     - **Available** – The inquiry is valid and ready for further processing.
     - **In completion** – The inquiry is partially processed (e.g., partially converted or referenced).
     - **Completed** – All actions related to the inquiry have been fully executed.